Quitting · May 25, 2026

 Keep oral substitutes on hand too: sugar-free gum, mints, toothpicks, sunflower seeds.
 More tactics here: practical ways to beat nicotine cravings.

-Step 5: Know what withdrawal feels like
+Step 5: Know what withdrawal feels like — day by day

 If it feels overwhelming, nicotine replacement therapy (patches, gum, lozenges) is FDA-approved to help with quitting and can take the edge off — ask a doctor or pharmacist whether it's right for you.